red/docs/reactivity.md

 **Description**

-The `is` operator creates a reactive formula, which result will be assigned to a word.
+The `is` operator creates a reactive formula, whose result will be assigned to a word.
 The `<code>` block can contain reference to both wrapping object's fields (if used in a reactor's body block), and external reactors fields.

 Note: this operator creates reactive formula which are very close to Excel's formula model.